 “Our other new area of expertise is bad medical devices and pharmaceuticals/drugs, either as a defect in design, manufacturing or marketing,” said Kelley.
 “Medical device and drug liability began big with bad breast implants, bad birth control devices and bad drug side-effects.
 There’s been a lot of drug cases in the last 10-15 years, and these cases are national multi-district litigation groups that require specific expertise.
 Drug companies rush to take products and devices to the market and they don’t do the testing they used to do.
 We are one of very few firms in Nebraska and Iowa that deal with these kind of cases on a national level.”

-Craig and his wife, Kerry, the CIO at STRATCOM Headquarters (Offutt Air Base), reside in the Dundee area of Omaha and have two sons, Christopher and Brendan, that graduated from Colorado State who are out in the work force, and a daughter, Caitlin, who attends Nursing School at Marquette University.
-Craig is also the Founder and Principal of Kelley Auto Racing Management Advisors (K.A.R.M.A.), former General Manager of Nebraska Raceway Park (now I-80 Speedway), the former 25 -year Co-owner of Omaha’s long-time NASCAR race track, Sunset Speedway and Founder of the Dundee Chain Gang Cycling Club.
+Craig and his wife, Kerry, the retired CIO at STRATCOM Headquarters (Offutt Air Base) and CEO of Kerry Kelley Consulting, L.L.C., reside in the Dundee area of Omaha and have two sons, Christopher (manages the Macaulay Salmon Hatchery in Juneau, Alaska for DIPAC) and Brendan (Microbiologist at Midwest Laboratories in Omaha), and a daughter, Caitlin, who attends Nursing School at Marquette University.
+Craig is also the Founder and Principal of Kelley Auto Racing Management Advisors (K.A.R.M.A.), former General Manager of Nebraska Raceway Park (now I-80 Speedway), the former 25-year Co-owner of Omaha’s long-time NASCAR race track and “Only Place to be on Sunday Night”, Sunset Speedway and Founder of the Dundee Chain Gang Cycling Club.

-He enjoys riding on his Harley Street Glide, bicycling, live music/concerts, watching the sports of his alma maters and being involved with his Saint Margaret Mary parish events, as well as serving on many non-profit and charitable boards around the metro.
+He enjoys riding on his Harley Street Glide, bicycling with the Dundee Chain Gang, frequenting live music/concerts, watching the sports of his alma maters and being involved with his Saint Margaret Mary parish events, as well as serving on many non-profit and charitable boards around the metro.